Michael C. Robinson Prize for Historical Analysis

 Applications will be judged on the basis of professionalism, clarity, and impact on policy.
 Evidence of the latter might include that the study was requested as an integral part of a policy-making process or that the study was completed during the period of policy formation and demonstrably influenced its content.
 The Robinson Prize Committee strongly recommends that the application include a letter from the head of the applicant/nominee’s office attesting to the study’s impact on policy.

 A submission packet should include a copy of the award nomination and cover sheet, an example of research and reports, and two letters of support.
-Send a copy of the packet to each of the Robinson Prize Committee members (available in 2016) and an additional copy to the NCPH Executive Offices:
+Send a copy of the packet to each of the Robinson Prize Committee members (the new list will be posted summer 2024) and an additional copy to the NCPH Executive Offices:

 Robinson Prize, NCPH